alexei/sprintf.js/README.md

     * `s` — yields a string as is
     * `t` — yields `true` or `false`
     * `T` — yields the type of the argument<sup><a href="#fn-1" name="fn-ref-1">1</a></sup>
+    * `v` — yields the primitive value of the specified argument
     * `x` — yields an integer as a hexadecimal number (lower-case)
     * `X` — yields an integer as a hexadecimal number (upper-case)
     * `j` — yields a JavaScript object or array as a JSON encoded string